Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 And much more …

 Chapter One – What is a Graphite Crucible?

 A graphite crucible is a container used for melting and casting non-ferrous, non-iron metals such as gold, silver, aluminum, and brass.
-The main reason graphite crucibles are popular as a manufacturing tool is their thermal conductivity, high temperature resistance, small thermal expansion coefficient for high temperature applications, and their anti strain properties to rapid heating and cooling.
-They are corrosion resistant to acids and alkaline solutions and have excellent chemical stability.
+Their thermal conductivity, high temperature resistance, small thermal expansion coefficient for high temperature applications, and anti strain properties to rapid heating and cooling make graphite crucibles an ideal metal casting tool..
+They are resistant to the effects of acids and alkaline solutions and have excellent chemical stability.

-Graphite can be produced from natural graphite that is a naturally occurring crystalline form of carbon.
-This form of graphite is manufactured by combining graphite with fire resistant clay or carbon dioxide.
+Graphite is produced from natural graphite, a naturally occurring crystalline form of carbon and is manufactured by combining graphite with fire resistant clay or carbon dioxide.

-Synthetic graphite is produced by processing petroleum pitch and petroleum coke, which are byproducts of the oil refining process.
-It has a purer high fixed carbon content with very few impurities and a low sulphur content.
+Synthetic graphite is made by processing petroleum pitch and petroleum coke, which are byproducts of the oil refining process.
+It has a purer high fixed carbon content with very few impurities and a low sulfur content.

 The quality of a graphite crucible is determined by how it is manufactured, which influences its structure, density, porosity, and strength.

 Chapter Two – How Graphite Crucibles are Used

 The non-reactive nature of graphite crucibles makes them ideal for use in the casting process.
 Their excellent heat performance helps in melting metals quickly for faster production cycles.
 Since graphite crucibles are resistant to chemicals and corrosion, they are not affected by workshop conditions, characteristics that make them durable and long lasting.